Samples of things you can do with Floatbox. Below each sample is the html code used to generate it.

-There are 169 settable options listed in the Options Reference — each of which does something useful.
+There are well over a hundred settable options listed in the Options Reference — each of which does something useful.
 It is highly recommended that you look through that document before implementing Floatbox to get a good idea of what can be done and how to do it.
 The Instructions document contains a few sections on ways and places to set options, and the Configurator is a convenient way to set site-wide or page-wide preferences (but it does not handle item-specific settings, nor class or type options).

 The ability to assign a set of option settings to a class name is a powerful and clean way to manage customizations of Floatbox appearance and behaviour.
 The idea is to associate a set of options with a class name in the options.js file.
 Then, when you assign that class to a floatbox link, those option settings will be used by that link.

 There are 3 classOptions defined in the floatbox/options.js file that can be assigned to content links and, of course, can be modified or extended with other options.
 These are demonstrated below with images but can be applied to any content type.
 They might also be a good starting point for defining your own sets of class options.

 Here's a print button and info link assigned through options.
 The value of the info option is a reference to the content to show when the "Info..." link is clicked; in this case, a hidden div with the id "silver_info". infoOptions assigns the option settings to use for the secondary info floatbox when it opens.
 Its value is surrounded by back-quotes so it will parse out from the other options correctly.

 This link navigates to a new page that autoStarts on page load and returns back here when done by using the loadPageOnClose="back" option.
 There's a whole bunch of options defined on that page to give it its unique appearance and behaviour.
 Check out the page source to see how it's put together.